15gifts/backend-test/README.md

 You have 2 hours to complete this test.
 We aren't necessarily looking for a complete solution, marks are also awarded on approach and best practice.

 Once you have finished and either upload your solution to your github/gitlab account and share a link with us.
-Create a blank repository for thia, do not fork this repository.
+Create a blank repository for this, do not fork this repository.
 You must include all files necessary to run the application and include instructions for running the script in a readme.